Mersin Turkey Travel Guide

 Esnaf lokantası meals are generally very cheap, making them a great option for budget-conscious travelers seeking hearty, delicious food.

-Dining at an esnaf lokantası you in the direction of daily culinary life of residents, providing a truly authentic taste of Mersin.
+Dining at an esnaf lokantası you towards the daily culinary life of people from the area, providing a truly authentic taste of Mersin.

-Always check opening times, particularly for more compact, neighborhood places, as they may vary.
+Always check opening times, especially for smaller, local establishments, as they may vary.
 Tipping is customary within Turkey, usually around 5-10% for good service.